EladFirebolt/godocs/.github/ISSUE_TEMPLATE/new-function-template.md

 **Example**

 The following code example (insert a one-sentence complete description of what the code does.
 You can use AI to help you generate this.)
 Provide a code example that is simple to follow.
 For example, instead of calculating the median over a range of 10,000 numbers, calculate it over 4 numbers.
 Use several examples to illustrate end cases.
+Please also [check in your function examples as code](https://github.com/firebolt-analytics/packdb/tree/master/tests/sql/testdata/documented_examples/sql_functions) and [use the sql to docs transpiler](https://github.com/firebolt-analytics/packdb/tree/master/utils/sql-to-docs-transpiler) to create (interactive) documentation.
+This ensures that we cannot break documented sql examples in the future in new PackDB releases.

 ```sql
 SELECT